6uayf/6uayf.github.io/teaching/math152_syllabus.md

 **Prerequisite:** Math 20D and Math 18 (or Math 20F)

-**Catalog Description:** We will study mathematical aspects of dimensionality reduction techinques (e.g., PCA and SVD), and applications of linear algebra to finding similar items and recomendation systems.
+**Catalog Description:** We will study mathematical aspects of dimensionality reduction techinques (e.g., PCA and SVD), and applications of linear algebra to finding similar items and recommendation systems.

 **Textbook:** (Optional) *Mining of Massive Datasets* by Jure Leskovec, Anand Rajaraman, Jeff Ullman.
 The book can be downloaded
 [here][mmds].
 Note that this is a computer science book.
 I will also provide lecture notes.